Anorak2/Obsidian-Notes/6 - Main Notes/DHCP.md

 - DHCP server responds with DHCP offer message \[optional]
 - host requests IP address: DHCP request message
 - DHCP server sends address: DHCP ACK message

+- DHCP Negative Acknowledgement when the server receives a request that is invalid
+- DHCP Decline when a client finds the offered parameters are different or invalid
+- DHCP Release when a client ends its lease early and voluntarily
+- DHCP Inform is when a client has manually obtained an IP address
 ![[Pasted image 20251120010656.png]]
 **Other things that DHCP can return include:**
 - address of first-hop router for client
 - name and IP address of local DNS sever
 - network mask (indicating network versus host portion of address)

 # References